Moldavite – the Mysterious Tektite Origin, Properties and Occurence

 Tektites are quite popular with collectors - and moldavite is far and away the most beautiful of them.
-Moldavite&s rich green color and uniquely textured surface makes it attractive to both collectors and jewelry makers.
+Moldavite's rich green color and uniquely textured surface makes it attractive to both collectors and jewelry makers.

 Moldavites have been found in ancient jewelry (including a pectoral collar belonging to King Tutankhamun), but the first scientific description comes from prof. Meyer in 1787.
 The name moldavite was first introduced in 1836 by F. X. M. Zippe, the first curator of Natural History Museum in Prague.
-The name moldavite is derived from the German name of town Týn nad Vltavou: Moldauthein, where the "first" moldavites, were officially discovered.
+The name moldavite is derived from the German name of town Týn nad Vltavou: Moldauthein, where the first moldavites, were officially discovered.
 The Czech word for moldavite - vltavín - was probably first introduced much later in 1891.

-What is a tektite?
+What is a Tektite?

-Generally, the term tektite refers to glass created by extreme temperature and pressure during a meteoritic impact on rocks at the Earth&s surface.
+Generally, the term tektite refers to glass created by extreme temperature and pressure during a meteoritic impact on rocks at the Earth's surface.
 The glass splashed out of the impact crater forms tektites; the glass formed inside the crater is called impact glass.
 Tektites are distinguished from volcanic glass (obsidian), impact glass, or fulgurites by their high level of homogenity and extremely low water content.
-Tektites also display very low pressure - often well below common athmospheric pressure - within their inclusions.
+Tektites also display very low pressure - often well below common atmospheric pressure - within their inclusions.

 Some scientists theorize that tektites require three main conditions to form: 1) The trajectory of the meteorite must be inclined (not perpendicular) to the Earths surface.
 2) The meteorite size must be over 1 km.
 3) The impact area must be made of silica rich porous rocks such as sandstones or quartz rich sediments.

-Origin of moldavites
+Origin of Moldavites

-Moldavites are believed to originate from the crater Ries near Stuttgard in Bavaria, Germany.
-This crater&s diameter is about 25 km: it was created by the meteorite between 1-1.5 km large coming from west direction.
+Moldavites are believed to originate from the impact crater Ries near Stuttgard in Bavaria, Germany.
+This crater's diameter is about 25 km: it was created by the meteorite between 1-1.5 km large coming from west direction.
 The moldavites were "splashed" out as far as 200-450 km from the crater.
 This particular impact event dates between 14.3-15.1 million years ago.